kennethsible/machine-translation/README.md

 # Neural Machine Translation in PyTorch
 **Ken Sible | [NLP Group](https://nlp.nd.edu)** | **University of Notre Dame**

-Note, any option in `model.config` can also be passed as a command line argument,
+Note, any option in `config.toml` can also be passed as a command line argument,
 ```
 $ python translate.py --model model.deen.pt --beam-size 10 "Guten Tag!"
 ```